tmusial99/ProdBoost-and-API-Next.js/README.md

 ## Try it out!
 App is live on [https://prodboost.vercel.app/](https://prodboost.vercel.app/dashboard).

-You can login with test account credentials:
+You can log in with test account credentials:
 ```
 Username: testUser
 Password: testUser123!

 Please be kind to others.
 Don't change paasword or delete company data.
 ```
-But I highly recommend to create new account to safely test all features.
-There's no e-mail needed!
+I highly recommend creating new account to safely test all features.
+There's no e-mail address required!